-Netball season is upon us, and we are proud to sponsor the Beecroft Netball team this year!
+Netball season is upon us, and the purchase of Netball shoes is an important decision to make.
 So, we put together a little bit of info on why Netball shoes are so important for players.

 Netball shoes have hard wearing sole units as this sport is often played outdoors on asphalt/concrete which wears away sole units very quickly.

-Juniors who play one game and week do not necessarily need to wear a specific Netball shoe.
+Juniors who play one game a week do not necessarily need to wear a specific netball shoe.
 A high-quality cross trainer or running shoe will often suffice.
 We can discuss your needs and requirements for sporting footwear when you are in store.

 Place your heel on the ground with your toe aimed high in the air to drop your foot into the back of the shoe.
 (If parents are putting kids shoes on, ask your child to sit in a chair while you stand in front of them putting their foot between your knees.
 This will have the same effect.)